rflpazini/articles/url_shortener/README.md

 ### Configuration
 The application is configured using environment variables.
 You can set these variables in the `compose.yaml` file or directly in your shell environment.

+### Monitoring with Prometheus and Grafana
+The `url_shortener` application includes monitoring capabilities using Prometheus and Grafana.
+These tools allow you to track the performance and health of your application in real-time.

+##### Prometheus
+Prometheus is configured to scrape metrics from the application at the `/metrics` endpoint.
+The metrics include:

+Total HTTP Requests: Number of requests received by the application, categorized by path and method.
+Request Duration: Duration of HTTP requests in seconds.

+##### Grafana
+Grafana is used to visualize the metrics collected by Prometheus.
+It provides a powerful and flexible dashboard for monitoring the application.
+##### Setting Up Monitoring
+Prometheus and Grafana are included in the `compose.yml` configuration.
+When you start the application with Docker Compose, these services will be automatically started and configured.

+To access Grafana:
+1. Open your browser and go to http://localhost:3000.
+2. The default username and password are both admin.
+3. You can then add Prometheus as a data source and create custom dashboards to monitor the application.

 ### Running tests